Cannon Mini-Troll details:

 Love it, does what I need and is out of the way when I don’t need it.
 Use a 3″ x 3″ x 3/4″ square of wood for the fastening bolt to tighten up against (keeps you from scratching the inside of your gunnel and fills the gap).

-Very happy with the mini-troll.
+Very happy with the Cannon Mini-Troll.
 I have a small boat that I keep docked.
 Needed a quick and easy downrigger that I can attach and remove for safe keeping.

 Bought this portable because I didn’t want to drill more holes in my boat.
 This works great on the transom, is out of the way and low profile.
 The counter is not exactly accurate so I use a line counter just to make sure.
 Not sure how you would break this unit, it is very durable.